ouven/vscode-yab-for-eex-leex/README.md

 ## Cheers to

-Many parts of this software are copied from othe projects.
+Many parts of this software are copied from other projects.
 Most of all:
 * https://github.com/golang/vscode-go
 * https://github.com/RoyalMist/vscode-eex-format